MMosley502/LEGUP/Home.md

 Note: this Wiki is still under construction; everything is subject to change.

 ## What is LEGUP?
-LEGUP ("Logic Engine for Grid-Using Puzzles"), a project by Dr. van Heuveln, is a better way to learn formal logic.
+Logic Engine for Grid-Using Puzzles (LEGUP), a project by Dr. van Heuveln, is a better way to learn formal logic.

 ## Goal
 The main goal of the LEGUP project is to provide a better interface for students to learn basic principles of logical reasoning.